 There wasn’t much social life on a remote dairy farm, but James and Dora started to meet some of the neighbours and make a few friendships.
 Church on Sunday was another opportunity to meet people and around this time Dora also joined the Stratford Archery Club.
 She had sensed that James was not too keen on her joining a club, as it was another thing that would cost money, even if the cost was relatively minor.
 But, having originally come from Nottingham, Dora felt an affinity with Robin Hood and so the joy of pulling back on a bow string and firing off a few arrows very much appealed to her.

-I have lots of little snippets of memory of my early life, growing up on our farm at Tuna, but the earliest memory that I can put a date to, would have been the birth of my brother Michael on the 17th of November 1960.
+I have various little snippets of memory of my early life, growing up on our farm at Tuna, but the earliest memory that I can put a date to, would have been the birth of my brother Michael on the 17th of November 1960.
 I remember that my father took me and my sister Hilary into Stratford to see Mum and baby.
 We turned up at the front door of the maternity hospital but initially did not get any further, as they had a strict rule - no visitors.
 I remember that the nurse at the door was very nice and she suggested that we walk around to the back of the building and we would be able to see Mum through the window.
 My dad lifted me up and sat me on the windowsill and I remember peering into what seemed to be a rather dark room and sure enough, I could see my mother waving from her bed.
 I am quite proud that I have such an early memory because at this time I would have only been aged 1 year and 8 months.

 In Taranaki there has always been a good community spirit and local farmers always help each other, so James and Dora quickly got to know their neighbours who were very welcoming.
 There was Jack and Enid Cookson, whose farm was on the opposite side of the road and there was Martin Langdon, whose farm bordered our own on the southern side.
 I remember going to Martin Langdon’s house once and saw a wonderful new thing called a television set (TV).
 It was a black and white picture and I remember there was music and some girls dancing.
 Martin Langdon particularly liked the dancing girls.